jstrausstng/slides/sql-common-mistakes/presentation.md

 GROUP BY last_name;
 ```

-* Developer wants to add column for first name to query because he also wants the name associated with max age
+* Developer wants to add a column for first name to query because he also wants the name associated with max age
 	* Problem arises from error in reasoning
 	* New column is added to SELECT